rboninsegna/Luma3DS/README.md

 My policy is to have the major version matching the release number in which features were actually added or removed.

-## "Enable region/language emulation and ext. .code"?
+## "Region/language/country emulation + ext. .code"?

 ### Region spoofing